 Tests are available through online appointments at covidtesting.tarrantcounty.com.
 Residents can also call 817-248-6299 to schedule an appointment.
 Go here for more information.

-Dallas County has partnered with Parkland Hospital to provide a number of walk-up and drive-thru testing locations.
+On Thursday, Aug.
+13, Dallas County updated the criteria for getting tested.
+The county partnered with Parkland Hospital to provide a number of walk-up and drive-thru testing locations.

 The testing is available to anyone, regardless of where they live, does not require an appointment and is free.

 These drive-thru locations are open Monday through Saturday:

 - Ellis Davis Field House 9191 S. Polk St., Dallas, TX 75232

 Hours: 8 a.m. - 5 p.m. or until testing limit is reached.

 - Eastfield College 3737 Motley Dr. Mesquite, Texas 75150

 Hours: 7 a.m. - 1 p.m. or until testing limit is reached.